SHOP BY APPLICATION SHOP BY APPLICATION

 Daily Light Integral (DLI) Calculator

 Daily Light Integral (DLI) is a measure of the aggregate amount of PAR light that a surface receives over the course of a day.
 It is a very useful metric to determine if a particular location receives sufficient amounts of light for plants to grow well.
-Low light plants require between 5-10, medium light ...Read More
+Low light plants require between 5-10, medium light plan...Read More

 We Replaced T5HO Fluorescent Grow Lights with LED T5HO - Here's What Happened